The Constitution of the

 The Treasurer shall:

-Be responsible for keeping the accounts
+Be responsible for keeping the accounts.

-Invoice members where required
+Invoice members where required.

 Chase debts

-Provide as required financial statements to the Council
+Provide as required financial statements to the Council.

-Present a statement of annual income and expenditure for the year
+Present a statement of annual income and expenditure for the year.

-iv) Vice Chairman
+iv) Vice Chair

-e) Duties of members of the Council
+e) Duties of Council Members

 Article 5 Membership